Chart Color Schemes

 Yass Surrounds is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Yass Surrounds dwelling structures, as per the latest Census, were 99.2% houses and 0.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 93.2% houses and 6.8% other dwellings.
-Home ownership in Yass Surrounds was 38.6%, with mortgaged dwellings at 51.2% and rented dwellings at 10.2%.
+In Yass Surrounds, as per the latest Census, 99.2% of dwellings were houses, with the remaining 0.8% being semi-detached, apartments, or other types.
+This compares to Non-Metro NSW's figures of 93.2% houses and 6.8% other dwellings.
+Home ownership in Yass Surrounds stood at 38.6%, with mortgaged properties at 51.2% and rented ones at 10.2%.
 The median monthly mortgage repayment was $2,275, higher than Non-Metro NSW's average of $1,699.
-Median weekly rent in Yass Surrounds was $400, compared to Non-Metro NSW's $270.
-Nationally, Yass Surrounds' mortgage repayments were significantly higher at $2,275 versus the Australian average of $1,863, and rents were also higher at $400 compared to the national figure of $375.
+The median weekly rent in Yass Surrounds was $400, compared to Non-Metro NSW's $270.
+Nationally, Yass Surrounds' mortgage repayments were significantly higher at $2,275 versus Australia's average of $1,863, and rents were also higher at $400 compared to the national figure of $375.

 Frequently Asked Questions - Housing